pfstrack/eldamo/README.md

 ## Building in Eclipse

-If you want to use an Java development tool, here is how to set the project up in Eclipse:
+If you want to use an Java development tool, here is how to set the project up in Eclipse.

 1) Use gradle generate an Eclipse project: